john-blackburn/jcc/README.md

 }
 ```

-This source file is provided as `fibonacci.c`.
+This source file is provided as `fibonacci.c` in `examples`.

 The compiler implements the following language features:

-* int (4 bytes) and char (1 byte) base types.
+* int (4 bytes), char (1 byte) and float (4 byte) base types.
 Also literal strings and void.
 * arrays, pointers and structs are fully supported.
-* All C operators are supported except for the comma operator (,) and the ternary operator (?:)
+* All C operators are supported except for the comma operator (,).
 * for, if, do, while fully supported
-* variable scope fully supported including local and global variables.
+* variables scope fully supported including local and global variables.
 New variables can be declared anywhere inside a block.
 * function calls supported using the cdecl calling convention only.
-Can call the std library no problem!
+Can call the C std library no problem!

 Limitations include:

-* No floats or doubles yet.
+* No doubles yet.
-* Only int and char base types supported.
-Qualifiers short/long and signed/unsigned are not supported.
-* No support for `switch, case, default, union, enum, typedef, goto`
-* No support for qualifiers `auto, const, extern, register, static, volatile`
+* Qualifiers const, long, register, short, volatile are currently ignored.
 * Single initialisations like `int i=j+k;` are supported but more complex block initialisation is not
  fully implemented.
 However `int i[]={1,2,3}` and `char* names[]={"foo","bar","zap"}` are allowed *for global variables only*.
 * Function pointers are not supported.
 Types may not include parentheses eg `struct Foo**[3][6]` is allowed but `int (*fp)()` is not.
-(note there is no limit to the number of array dimensions or pointer dereferences)
 * Function prototypes are parsed but only the return value is considered.
 No coercion is done when calling functions or on return values.

 There's a long way to go but...

 **The compiler is now advanced enough to compile itself!**

-Before compiling the program first preprocesses the C code by calling gcc with `gcc -E`.
-However, including standard library headers won't work as the compiler is not complete (and the headers tend to have compiler-specific directives not part of the official language).
-In fact such headers are not really needed as the compiler ignores function prototypes (except for return values).
-The above code will compile and
+Before compiling, jcc first preprocesses the C code by calling gcc with `gcc -E`.
-run fine even though `printf` is not declared (you could also write the prototypes for printf and friends by hand).
-When calling a function, the compiler simply passes the
-arguments through not checking or coercing types (or even the number of arguments).

-This code does not include an assembler or linker: the compiler's only function is to create an assembly language file (`.s`) which must be assembled into an object file (`.o`) then linked into an executable or library.
+This code does not include a preprocessor, assembler or linker: the compiler's only function is to take a `.c` file (preprocessed) and create an assembly language file (`.s`) which must be assembled into an object file (`.o`) then linked into an executable or library.

+# Example code

+Example source files are supplied in `examples` and corresponding compiled assembly language files in `correct_asm`.
+The script `test.bat` can test a particular source file.
+Eg `test fibonacci` uses `jcc` to compile and run `examples\fibonacci.c`.
+It then compiles and runs the same code with gcc and compares output.
+It also compares the assembly language `.s` file written by `jcc` to the "correct" version in `correct_asm` (note there may be cosmetic differences due to updates)

 # How it works

 The program first lexes the source file then parses it.
-The output from both stages is dumped to stdout.
+The output from both stages is optionally dumped to stdout.
 For the above example code, the lexer gives:
 ```
 INT_DECLARATION
 IDENTIFIER: 'fib'